 There is no salt added to softened water

-People are sometimes worried that softened water contains too much salt for pets’ diets.
-Actually, no salt is added to softened water.
+People are sometimes worried that softened water contains too much salt for pets’ diets, in fact, no salt is added to softened water.
 Salt is used to soften the resin that acts on the water in a Harvey water softener, but it doesn’t enter the water supply.
 The softening process slightly raises the sodium content of the water, but it’s still suitable for drinking.

 Softened water is safe for most pets – and people – to drink.
 But there are a couple of exceptions.